 A joint venture by the KUNST HAUS WIEN and the European Society for the History of Photography (ESHPh) as part of FOTO WIEN.

+From the moment the medium itself was first invented, photographic images of nature have played a crucial role in the way we perceive nature.
 Today, thanks to the medium of photography, we are able to explore remote jungles and alpine mountain ranges without leaving the comfort of our own living rooms.
 Photography is highly influential in shaping our ideas and our perceptions of nature and landscape.
 Photography also plays a key role in highlighting the catastrophic impact of extreme capitalist consumerism and the environmental destruction it entails.